 Auger & Auger wants to provide a knowledgeable construction accident lawyer to serve as an ally and an advisor in our injured clients’ time of need.

-If you have been hurt by a construction accident either as an employee or a bystander, then speak to an attorney for free to learn what your next best actions to take might be.
-Schedule a free, no obligation consultation now by calling (800) 559-5741 or by using our convenient form to contact us online.
+If you have been hurt by a construction accident, either as an employee or a bystander, then speak to an attorney for free to learn what your next best actions to take might be.
+Schedule a free, no-obligation consultation by calling (855) 969-5671 or using our convenient form to contact us online.